serverless/serverless/docs/providers/aws/guide/serverless.yml.md

     frameworkLambda: true # Optional, whether to write CloudWatch logs for custom resource lambdas as added by the framework

 package: # Optional deployment packaging configuration
-  include: # Specify the directories and files which should be included in the deployment package
+  patterns: # Specify the directories and files which should be included in the deployment package
     - src/**
     - handler.js
   exclude: # Specify the directories and files which should be excluded in the deployment package